 The Bare Hands team of volunteers work with communities to plant fruit trees, create box gardens, and educate people on sustainable farming.
 We hope by helping these communities, they too will join Bare Hands, to continue this valuable mission towards helping communities in need.

 How it works

 Connect with the community to explore garden possibilities.

-Assemble the team to get out there and plant!
+Assemble the team to get out and plant!
+Voila, green space.

 Our mission is not to feed many once, but to establish a rich culture of education and successful growth that will last for generations.
 We reach this goal by aiding communities in horticultural projects while raising leaders from within to steward growth on a long-term basis.

 Our projects are made possible with your donations.
 Since 2013, we have planted over 25,000 fruit trees and thousands more herbs and vegetables.